Virtual Private Cloud

 - using versioning instead of cache invalidation

-- using custom keys to improve cache hit ration
+- using custom keys to improve cache hit ratio

 - cache static content